InnoFang/code-counter/README.md

 Firstly, create a file named `list.txt` or whatever you want to named in the current directory, which contain various file path or directory path, just as follow:

-> **TIPS** If you don't want to create a file in the current directory, you can create it any where and use a file path of it as input.

 ```
 F:\Github\playground\Python
 F:\Github\playground\Java
 ```

+> **TIPS** If you don't want to create a file in the current directory, you can create it any where and use a file path of it as input.

-then use it as input:
+then use `list.txt` as input:

 ```shell
 $ python code-counter.py -i list.txt